imarc/handbook/frontend.markdown

 ### Meta Description

 All pages should include a meta description – a concise, human-readable description of that page’s contents.
 Do not duplicate meta descriptions from other pages.
-Meta descriptions do appear in search engine result pages as seen in the associate graphic, however Google will sometimes replace written meta descriptions with on-page content if it deems it more appropriate.
+Meta descriptions appear in search engine result pages as seen in the graphic below, however Google will sometimes replace meta descriptions with on-page content as they see fit.

 [Tips for writing meta descriptions by Google](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=35624#1)